For the whisky lover

 Unfortunately, the answer to this question cannot be answered succinctly.
 There are many different ideas and methods, but not all of them are equally suitable for the individual whisky enthousiast.
 There is plenty of relevant literature available and the internet nowadays also offers a wealth of information on the subject.

-Our advice is an old motto: 'Examine everything and keep the good'; you decide for yourself exactly what that good thing is.
+Our advice is an old motto: 'Examine everything and behold what is good'; obviously you decide for yourself exactly what that good is.
 The method set out below is therefore only a guideline which, after years of experimentation, we consider for ourselves to be sufficiently effective and at the same time enjoyable.

-If you are somewhat serious about your work, you should preferably do the test alone and in a well-ventilated area.
-Some professional tasters suggest doing this at eleven o'clock in the morning or at least between breakfast and lunch.
+If you are somewhat serious about researching whisky, you should preferably enjoy your tasting session alone and in a well lit and well ventilated space.
+Some professional tasters suggest the best time is at eleven o'clock in the morning or at least between breakfast and lunch.
+No flavors of any meal should be still lingering on the palate.

-Provide a glass of water, a pipette or teaspoon, and pen and paper for your notes.
-Of course you want to keep details of the whiskeys you taste and are about to taste.
-We predict years of fun ahead and later a beautiful archive to look back on.
+Provide for a glass of water, a teaspoon to help dilute your dram and pen and paper to jot down your notes; surely you wish to log details of the whisky's you have tasted and are about to taste.
+We predict years of fun ahead and someday in the future a beautiful archive to look back on.

 Choose your glass